 - 25g (1oz) cocoa powder

-How To Make Mary Berry’s All in One Chocolate Cake
+How To Make Mary Berry All in One Chocolate Cake

-- Prepare the oven and tins: Preheat your oven to 180°C (160°C Fan, Gas Mark 4).
-Grease two 20cm (8in) round sandwich tins and line the base of each with a circle of baking parchment.
+- Prepare the oven and tins: Heat your oven to 180°C (350°F/Gas Mark 4).
+Grease two 20cm (8in) round sandwich tins and line the bottom of each with a circle of greaseproof paper.

-- Combine all ingredients: In a large mixing bowl, add all the cake ingredients: the eggs, self-raising flour, baking powder, caster sugar, very soft butter, cocoa powder, and milk.
+- Combine all ingredients: Add the eggs, self-raising flour, baking powder, caster sugar, very soft butter, cocoa powder, and milk into a large mixing bowl.
+Make sure the butter is soft enough that a finger leaves a deep indent without any resistance.

-- Mix the batter: Using an electric hand mixer, beat all the ingredients together on a slow speed at first, then increase the speed and mix for about 2 minutes until the batter is well combined, smooth, and glossy.
-Be careful not to overmix.
+- Mix the batter: Beat all the ingredients together with an electric hand mixer on a slow speed for a few seconds.
+Increase the speed and mix for about 2 minutes until the batter looks smooth and glossy.

-- Cool the cakes: Let the cakes cool in their tins for a few minutes before turning them out onto a wire rack.
-Carefully peel the baking parchment from the base and leave them to cool completely.
+- Cool the cakes: Leave the sponges in their tins for 5 minutes before flipping them onto a wire rack.
+Peel off the greaseproof paper and let them sit until they’re cold to the touch.

-- Make the chocolate buttercream: To make the icing, place the softened butter in a bowl and beat it with an electric mixer until it is smooth and creamy.
-Sift in the icing sugar and cocoa powder and beat again.
-Add 1-2 tablespoons of milk, a little at a time, and continue to beat until the buttercream is light and fluffy.
+- Make the chocolate buttercream: Beat the softened butter in a bowl until it’s pale and creamy.
+Mix in the sifted icing sugar and cocoa powder, adding the milk a little at a time until the icing is light and easy to spread.

 Recipe Tips

-What To Serve All in One Chocolate Cake
+What To Serve With All in One Chocolate Cake

 How To Store All in One Chocolate Cake